 Update the following paragraph:

-The Action Frame Category subfield indicates the category of the Action frame, as defined in 9.4.1.1 (Authentication Algorithm Number field), of Action frames that are sent using the access category indicated in the ACI subfield.
+The Action Frame Category subfield indicates the category of the Action frames, as defined in 9.4.1.11 (Action field), that are sent using the access category indicated in the ACI subfield.
 The Action Frame Category subfield is included only when the Management Frame Subtype subfield indicates Action or Action No Ack subtype as specified in 11.24.3 (Interpreting QMF access categories).

 The Action Value Bitmap subfield is included when the QACM Policy is specified for a subset of Action frame types in a Action Frame Category.
-The Action Value Bitmap subfield is of variable length and indicates the action values, as defined in 9.5.7 (EDMG BRP field(11ay)), for the corresponding Action frame category that are sent using the access category indicated in the ACI subfield.
+The Action Value Bitmap subfield is of variable length and indicates the action values, for the corresponding Action frame category that are sent using the access category indicated in the ACI subfield.
 The Action Value Bitmap subfield is included only when the Management Frame Subtype subfield indicates Action or Action No Ack subtype and the QACM Field Length subfield is greater than or equal to 2.
 Each bit in the Action Value Bitmap subfield is mapped to the corresponding action value.
 The Action Value Bitmap subfield is zero padded to complete any incomplete octet.
 When included, the size in octets of the Action Value Bitmap field is found by subtracting 1 from the value of the QACM Field Length subfield.

 References: